suyash023/beginner-tutorials/readme.md

 ## Dependencies for code

-The system runs on ROS Kinetic-kame with Ubuntu machine with packages roscpp, rospy, std_msgs installed.
+The system runs on ROS Kinetic-kame with Ubuntu machine with packages roscpp, rospy, std_msgs, message_generation installed.

 ## Building the code.
 ```